the-real-i9/DSA-training/dataStructures/tree/info.md

 > Types
 - **AVL Tree:** A <u>self-balancing</u> BST.
 If a modification operation disrupts the balance, AVL tree uses rotations to restore balance.
-- **Red-Black Tree:** A <u>self-balancing</u> BST.
-Each node in a Red-Black tree is assigned a color, and certain properties are maintained to ensure balance.
-The tree is restructured during modifications to maintain balance.

   > AVL Tree Operations:
   - Left Rotation
   - Right Rotation
   - Left-Right Rotation
   - Right-Left Rotation
+- **Red-Black Tree:** A <u>self-balancing</u> BST.
+Each node in a Red-Black tree is assigned a color, and certain properties are maintained to ensure balance.
+The tree is restructured during modification to maintain balance while adhering to coloring rules.

-Balanced trees are crucial in scenarios where search, insertion, and deletion operations need to be performed efficiently, and maintaining a balanced structure is essential for consistent performance.
+Balanced trees are <u>crucial in scenarios where **search**, **insertion**, and **deletion** operations need to be performed efficiently, and maintaining a balanced structure is essential for consistent performance</u>.

 ## Heap
 A specialized tree-based data structure that satisfies **the heap property**.
 Heaps are <u>commonly used to implement **priority queues**</u> and efficiently find the maximum or minimum element in a collection.